UnaBiz/sigfox-gcloud/README.md

 1. Create the Google PubSub message queues that we will use to route the Sigfox messages between the Cloud Functions:

+    ```bash
+    gcloud beta pubsub topics create sigfox.devices.all
+    gcloud beta pubsub topics create sigfox.types.decodeStructuredMessage
+    gcloud beta pubsub topics create sigfox.types.logToGoogleSheets
+    ```

+   Optionally, we may run these commands to create the PubSub message queues for each device ID and device type that we wish to support.
+For example, to support device ID `1A234` and device type `gps`, we would execute:

+    ```bash
+    gcloud beta pubsub topics create sigfox.devices.1A234
+    gcloud beta pubsub topics create sigfox.types.gps
+    ```

+    The PubSub queues will be used as follows:
     - `sigfox.devices.all`: The queue that will receive Sigfox messages for all devices

-    - `sigfox.devices.<deviceID>`: The queue that will receive Sigfox messages for a specific device e.g. `sigfox.devices.1A234`
+    - `sigfox.devices.<deviceID>`: The queue that will receive Sigfox messages for a specific device e.g. `sigfox.devices.1A234`.
+Device ID must be in uppercase.

     - `sigfox.types.<deviceType>`: The queue that will receive Sigfox messages for a specific device type or a message processing step e.g. `sigfox.types.gps`

+    - `sigfox.types.decodeStructuredMessage`, `sigfox.types.logToGoogleSheets`:
-   Also create these queues that will be used for the Sigfox message processing demo:
+      used for sending messages to be decoded and logged in the Sigfox message processing demo below

-    ```
-    sigfox.types.decodeStructuredMessage
-    sigfox.types.logToGoogleSheets
-    ```

-1. Create a Google Cloud Storage bucket `myproject.appspot.com` to stage our Cloud Functions files during deployment:
+1. Create a Google Cloud Storage bucket `gs://<projectid>-sigfox-gcloud` to stage our Cloud Functions files during deployment, like this:

-    ```javascript
+    ```bash
-    gsutil mb gs://myproject.appspot.com
+    gsutil mb gs://myproject-sigfox-gcloud
     ```

 1. Deploy all the included Cloud Functions with the script: